HerrGustav/elm-slide/notes.md

   - p.
 118: the error value is one of the http error type enum

 - This forces us to handle a potential error case as well, similar to using the "Maybe" type for accessing a value from an array
+- Decoding Json responses is done by using Decoders (p.
+111 - 119)

 ## Screenshots: